• Weekly Market Report

 Paper Division

-The Paper Division passed the ISRI Position on Paper Bags, which was approved by the Government Relations Committee and the ISRI Board of Directors.
+The Paper Division passed the ReMA Position on Paper Bags, which was approved by the Government Relations Committee and the ReMA Board of Directors.
 This new policy promotes free and fair trade, supports a competitive market place, opposes bans and fees on paper bags, promotes the proper recycling, encourages paper bags in curbside collection, and strongly supports using recycled content to the maximum percentage that is mechanically and commercially viable.

 The Paper Recyclability protocol fills a void in the market place.
 The working group has met a couple of times.
 An analysis of MRFs and their capability is underway.
 By year’s end, the protocol is expected to be completed.